 - The applicant’s essay of not more than 500 words

-- Save these materials as Word or PDF files
+- Save these materials as a PDF file

 - Applications do not have to be completed in one session.
 Applicants may save entered information and return later.
 Be sure to click “save draft” before leaving the page.